chrisbodger/VeinCam/docs/Team-Work-Diary.md

 4/9/18 Joey
 * Created initial site design and architecture,
 * Created site pages to expand the website.
 Not yet complete.

+11/9/18 Steph
+* Meeting with ANUSA Lawyer to discuss liability issues
+* Email sent to TGA regarding medical device definition and compliance
+* Research done on human ethics